All Episodes

 And I think the only reason I survived was because I didn't hold anything back.

-So let me ask you this, uh, Mark.
+So let me ask you this, Mark.

-When so you were in the military, I guess, correct?
+So you were in the military, I guess, correct?

-That's why you were there.
+That's why you were there?

 Yes, sir.

-And do you do you think that even in the military, I think this is uh something that people think because you know I was in the military as well that force protection is just gonna be something that we automatically know that you're not gonna be put in harm's way, but you know, like you said, you you were put off base.
+And do you think that even in the military, I think this is something that people think because I was in the military as well that force protection is just going to be something that we automatically know that you're not going to be put in harm's way.

 What do you think that you could have done differently?

-What could you have done differently that would be the lesson that you would teach people?
+But what do you think yourself, from a targeting perspective, what could you have done differently that would be the lesson that you would teach people?

-What would you have done differently um to actually look at this from a critical standpoint and say this may be a critical area and me going to and from work may be a critical time.
+What would you have done differently to actually look at this from a critical standpoint and say this may be a critical area?

 What could you have done differently to maybe avoid that?